m-jahn/m-jahn.github.io/rpackages.md

 ### ShinyProt

-R Shiny based interface for monitoring bioreactors.
+R Shiny based web app for browsing proteomics data.
  **Available on [Shinyapps.io](https://m-jahn.shinyapps.io/ShinyProt/)!**

 [Link to github repository with documentation](https://github.com/m-jahn/ShinyProt)

-ShinyProt is a small app for exploration of gene expression, proteomics, or other gene-centered biological data.
+ShinyProt is a web app for exploration of gene expression, proteomics, or other gene-centered biological data.

 **Features**